 - Arithmetic, Geometric and Harmonic progressions.
 Insertion of Arithmetic, Geometric and Harmonic means between two given numbers.
-Relation between A.M., G.M. and H.M.
+The relation between A.M., G.M. and H.M.
 Special series ∑n, ∑n 2, ∑n 3.
-Arithmetico-Geometric Series, Exponential and Logarithmic Series.
+Arithmetic-Geometric Series, Exponential and Logarithmic Series.

 Matrices and Determinants

 - Determinants and matrices of order two and three, Properties of determinants.
 Evaluation of determinants.
-Addition and multiplication of matrices, adjoint and inverse of matrix.
-Solution of simultaneous linear equations using determinants.
+Addition and multiplication of matrices, adjoint, and the inverse of the matrix.
+A solution of simultaneous linear equations using determinants.